jrparente/jrparente/README.md

 ## Current Projects:

+These are projects that I'm constantly working on and trying to improve, which were designed and coded by me, without the help of any tutorials or courses:

 [joanaramosparente.pt](https://github.com/jrparente/joanaramosparente) - I'm rebuilding my portfolio to modernize and simplify the code structure with React

 [Simple Dinner Generator](https://github.com/jrparente/app-simple-dinners) - I am working on an app that will help me generate simple dinner ideas for the week ahead, and get me a shopping list for the those dinners.